szlatkow/Notepads/CI-CD_DOCUMENTATION.md

 3. Click "Enable" for both "Dependabot alerts" and "Dependabot security updates"

-- By enabling "Dependabot alerts", you would be notified for any vulnerable dependencies in your project.
+- By enabling "Dependabot alerts", you would be notified for any vulnerable dependencies in the project.
 At "Security" tab -> "Dependabot alerts", you can manage all alerts.
 By clicking on an alert, you would be able to see a detailed explanation of the vulnerability and a viable solution.

 ![Dependabot_alerts_page](/ScreenShots/CI-CD_DOCUMENTATION/Dependabot_alerts_page.png)